 A demitasse, or espresso cup is a smaller sized coffee cup for stronger coffee, mocha.
 It comes with a saucer, and it is usually about half the size of a normal coffee cup.

 These cute mocha cups have some signs of use: wear and small scratches.
-There might be also some uneven spots in the glazing and colour.
+There might also be some uneven spots on the glazing, like tiny lumps or dents, and darker or lighter areas in colour.
 They are still in rather good vintage condition.

 Please note that the labels/signatures at the bottom of the products might vary and might not be the same as in the pictures.
 If you have questions or requests about labels/signatures, please contact us before ordering the products.